What To Do After A Crash With A Lorry

 A collision with a large truck often results in injuries, so call 911 for help.
+The cops will help you file a police report after an accident.
 While you wait for them to arrive, take some pictures of the results of the crash and exchange insurance information with any other drivers.
 Landmarks, vehicle damage and things like skid marks on the road are helpful to have a record of.
-Be sure not to say anything about fault, as even apologising could lead you to taking the blame later.
+Be sure not to say anything about fault, as even apologizing could lead you to taking the blame later.

 When you get home, contact a lawyer who has experience in handling this kind of accident, like truck accident attorneys from NBA law firm.
 If the lorry that you were in a collision with is owned by large firm, they’re likely to have a large team of lawyers ready to defend them, so it’s important to consult an attorney with experience.
 Huge amounts of money is put into defending commercial drivers, so choose an attorney who is used to fighting large insurance companies.